danman01/ruby-oop/readme.md

 ...I just defined Object Oriented by saying it's oriented like an object.
 Let's break it down!

 What is an object?
 It is simply a model of a real world thing.
-Think of a desk, a student, a car...what methods and properties do these real world objects have?
+Think of a desk, a student, a car...what methods (functionality) and properties (nouns) do these real world objects have?
+A chair has legs, can be broken, thrown, burned, introduced into a WWF ring, etc.

 How do we describe an object oriented language?
 To be object-oriented, the language must have 4 major principles:
 - Encapsulation